-14. Earnings Per Share
+15. Earnings (Loss) Per Share

-Basic earnings per share is based on the weighted average number of common shares issued and outstanding.
-In periods in which the Company has net income, diluted earnings per share is based on the weighted average number of common shares issued and outstanding and the effect of all dilutive common stock equivalents outstanding during each period.
-In periods in which the Company has a net loss, diluted earnings per share is based on the weighted average number of common shares issued and outstanding state effect of including common stock equivalents outstanding during each period.
-In periods in which the effect of including common stock equivalents outstanding as the effect of including common stock equivalents outstanding would be anti-dilutive.
+Basic earnings or loss per share is based on the weighted average number of common shares issued and outstanding.
+In computing diluted earnings per share, basic earnings per share is adjusted for the assumed issuance of all potentially dilutive securities.
+In periods in which the Company has a net loss, diluted earnings per share is based on the weighted average number of common shares issued and outstanding as the effect of including common stock equivalents outstanding would be antidilutive.